-Teachers and FSWs will engage in many conversations with the family at the onsite of Remote Learning programming, during which time a Remote Learning Family Plan is developed.
-The staff will reinforce to the family that our intention with starting remotely with Distance Learning (non-virtual) is to help the families understand that lots of materials are not always necessary for learning to occur.
-During this period of remote learning, we are choosing to focus on Distance Learning primarily in order to help families understand that they have a powerful opportunity to be the leaders of their child's learning in everyday moments, within the home and in the community.
+Teachers and FSWs engage in many conversations with the family at the onset of Remote Learning programming, during which time a Remote Learning Family Plan is developed.
+The staff reinforce to the family that our intention is to help the families understand that lots of materials are not always necessary for learning to occur.
+During this period of remote learning, we help families understand that they have a powerful opportunity to be the leaders of their child's learning in everyday moments, within the home and in the community.
 Families don't have to have expensive tools to support a child's learning, but rather the child needs to feel encouraged to utilize their imagination and creativity to explore their environment through play, using everyday household products and supplies from the home and community.